Fabrics and materials

 Dedicated has always been about Fairtrade certified and Organic cotton.
 We started with the idea of offering T-shirts that are better for the planet and for the people creating them.
 With the evolution of the brand followed new products, and with them the need for new fibers.
 We have since implemented other more sustainable materials and recycled fabrics to our collections.

 To this day, organic cotton remains our main material.
-The farming process requires up to 91% less water, 62% less energy, and emits 46% less Co2 compared to conventional cotton farming.
+The farming process requires up to 91% less water, and 62% less energy, and emits 46% less Co2 compared to conventional cotton farming.

-It's no wonder conventional cotton has such a bad rep: growing it is chemical intensive, and has a very negative impact on the environment, the biodiversity, and the people who live in conventional cotton growing areas.
+It's no wonder conventional cotton has such a bad rep: growing it is chemical intensive and has a very negative impact on the environment, the biodiversity, and the people who live in conventional cotton growing areas.
 We want to educate our customers about the difference between conventional and organic cotton and help them make informed decisions.

 We can’t think of any reasons NOT to choose recycled polyester over conventional.
 By working with the recycled alternative, we can sidestep the oil extraction required to make conventional, virgin polyester.
-Producing recycled polyester, in our case from post-consumer waste that otherwise risk ending up in landfills, can save up to 59% energy use, 32% CO2 emissions, and requires significantly less water compared to conventional polyester production.
+Producing recycled polyester, in our case from post-consumer waste that otherwise risks ending up in landfills, can save up to 59% energy use, 32% CO2 emissions, and requires significantly less water compared to conventional polyester production.

 Our recycled polyester derives from discarded plastic bottles.
 The post-consumer waste is then spun into yarn, resulting in a durable, functional fabric we especially like to use in outerwear and other items you don't have to wash regularly — limiting the shed of microplastics in our waters.